-The purpose of description is to re-create, invent, or visually present a person, place, event, or action so that the reader can picture that which is being described.
-It is heavily based on sensory details: what we experience through our five senses.
+The purpose of description is to recreate, invent, or visually present a person, place, event, or action so that the reader can picture that which is being described.
+It is heavily based on sensory details: sight, sound, smell, feel, taste.

-We’ve been looking at examples so far, with the lead in the water of Flint, Michigan.
-An exemplification essay extends this idea even further: it carries one or more examples into great detail, in order to show the details of a complex problem in a way that’s easy for readers to understand.
+It’s common to see examples used in all kinds of situations—an idea can be considered too general or abstract until we see it in action.
+Exemplification extends this idea even further: it carries one or more examples into great detail, in order to show the details of a complex problem in a way that’s easy for readers to understand.

-In the vocabulary section we talked about word definitions in great detail.
-A definition essay takes the concept of “definition” more broadly, moving beyond a dictionary definition to examine a word or concept as we actually use and understand it.
+Defintion moves beyond a dictionary definition to deeply examine a word or concept as we actually use and understand it.

 5. Process Analysis

-Analyzing a process can also be thought of as a “how-to” essay.
+Analyzing a process can also be thought of as “how-to” instruction.
 Technical writing includes a lot of process analysis, for instance.
 Academic writing can incorporate process analysis to show how an existing problem came to be, or how it might be solved, by following a clear series of steps.

-A classification essay takes one large concept, and divides it into individual pieces.
+Classification takes one large concept, and divides it into individual pieces.
 A nice result from this type of writing is that it helps the reader to understand a complex topic by focusing on its smaller parts.
-This is particularly useful when an author has a unique way of dividing up the concepts, to provide new insight into the ways it might be viewed.
+This is particularly useful when an author has a unique way of dividing the concepts, to provide new insight into the ways it could be viewed.

 Comparison focuses on similarities between things, and contrast focuses on their differences.
 We innately make comparisons all the time, and they appear in many kinds of writings.
 The goal of comparison and contrast in academic essays is generally to show that one item is superior to another, based on a set of evaluations included as part of the writing.